-Nelson Mandela Day is an annual international day in honour of Nelson Mandela, celebrated each year on July 18, Mandela's birthday.
+Nelson Mandela Day is an annual international day in honor of Nelson Mandela, celebrated each year on July 18, Mandela’s birthday.
 The day was officially declared by UNESCO in November 2009.
 It commemorates the contribution of Nelson Mandela, the anti-apartheid cause and first black president of South Africa, to promote a culture of peace.

 For the first time, we celebrate this day in the UNESCO World Heritage, the Saloum Delta.
 It was held in Toubakouta, a town with 52 villages, among them Missirah.
 This day was such a success.
 In this locality, this day is organized within the project "Protected Areas, Eco-entrepreneurship and Employability of Young people and Women."
 I participated in the workshops during this celebration: Social Innovation, Local Economic Development Entrepreneurship and in the Biosphere Reserve of the Saloum Delta, Citizenship and Sustainable Development."
 Very rich in exchanges with many perspectives.